reubenja77/money-track/README.md

 ##### USER CHOICE
-The App will perform the action the User selected:
+The App will perform the action which the User has selected:
 - Add income or expense (Option 1)
     - The App will ask the User to specify whether they want to add "income" or "expense".
-    - The User can then enter the category of the transaction (e.g., "Salary", "Rent", "Food").
+    - The User can then enter the category of the transaction '(e.g., "Salary", "Rent", "Food")'.
     - The User will be prompted to enter the amount of the transaction.
     - The App will confirm the details and add the transaction to their records.